-- Board membership is effective for one academic year but is renewable for one additional year with the discretion of the Associate Director of International Student Support.
+- Board membership is effective for one academic year but is renewable for one additional year with the discretion of the Associate Director of Multicultural Affairs and International Student Outreach.

 Highlights of Leadership Possibilities as ISAB Board Members

-- ISAB board members who complete one year of service and wish to become International Student Orientation Program (ISOP) coordinators, Head Orientation Leaders (Head OLs) or Orientation Leaders (OLs) during the following year will be given priority consideration.
+- ISAB board members who complete one year of service and wish to become Identity Based Programming Orientation coordinators or Orientation Leaders (OLs) during the following year will be given priority consideration.

 - ISAB board members who wish to take on leadership roles in select programs hosted by Multicultural Affairs (MA) will be given priority consideration.

-- ISAB board members who wish to assist with free International at Columbia field trips to various New York City sights will be given guaranteed slots.
+- ISAB board members who wish to assist with free International @ Columbia excursions will be given priority consideration.

 We expect for all members to be open to discussing challenging topics and campus issues; be collaborative advocates; be willing to challenge and be challenged; actively contribute to meetings and activities of the board, and be passionate about working toward a truly inclusive and just campus community.